Healthcare and Life Sciences

 NVIDIA DGX™ partner Equinix expertly managed the DGX SuperPOD infrastructure, colocation data center, and interconnectivity, while Mark III, an NVIDIA solutions partner, delivered crucial AI and operational expertise.

-“Mark III’s expertise was the catalyst behind our rapid evolution from isolated, single-node computing to seamless, high-performance multi-node training and ensured we not only optimized our systems but continuously advanced through routine audits and precise workload sizing,” said Brian Wong, Director of Research Computing at BMS.
-“The Equinix Private AI with DGX solution provided a ready-to-run AI platform and seamless hybrid AI development environment, without the operational headaches commonly associated with on-premises equipment,” added Wong.
+“Mark III’s expertise was the catalyst behind our rapid evolution from isolated, single-node use case to seamless, high-performance multi-node training, and it ensured we not only optimized our systems but continuously advanced through routine updates and adequate workload sizing,” said Brian Wong, Director of Research Computing at BMS.
+“The Equinix Private AI with DGX solution provided a ready-to-run AI platform without the operational headaches commonly associated with on-premises equipment,” added Wong.

 As a result, scientists gained computational resources to scale up and out without additional headcount or expenses for system administration.
 Wong added, “Leveraging DGX SuperPOD with Equinix’s seamless integrations with public cloud providers ensured cost-effective data movement while achieving 55% overall cost savings compared to the prior model.
-The cluster has demonstrated peak utilization rates of up to 90% during certain periods.
 Our scientists can now easily adjust resources to meet workload demands, increasing nodes for large language model (LLM) training when needed and reallocating them to deep learning tasks as required.”

 “Leveraging DGX SuperPOD with Equinix’s seamless integrations with public cloud providers ensured cost-effective data movement while achieving 55% overall cost savings compared to the prior model.”